RequiemWorld/requiem_experiments/deployment_experiments/deploy-nginx-digitalocean/README.md

 - Issue Encountered: The command written to echo to a file was not working as intended due to a formatting issue. **Problematic command**: ``bash -c 'echo 'hello world333' > /usr/share/nginx/html/index.html'`` **Unintended Output**: ``hello\n`` [[\1\]](https://ibb.co/d4qjmCTG)
 - Simple Solution: Use double quotes inside single quotes in bash. **Fixed Command**: ``bash -c 'echo "hello world333" > /usr/share/nginx/html/index.html'``

-## Discovery 8 (impossible to overwrite /usr/share/nginx/index.html directly after installing with paramiko?)
-- Issue Encountered: After installing nginx over ssh with paramiko, it was impossible to overwrite /usr/share/nginx/index.html.
-It was possible but challenging to write to any other file in the directory after installation as well.
-- Speculated Issue: Files other than index.html were able to be written in the directory after with paramiko with some intermittency.
-The issue is probably due to the directory not being created and files placed when the apt command finishes.
-Adding a 10-second sleep fixed the issue/intermittency for non index.html files.
-- Unresolved Issue: Overwriting index.html after installing nginx on Ubuntu with apt over ssh through Paramiko proved impossible. [\[1\]](https://ibb.co/XftcTxYn) [\[2\]](https://ibb.co/Jwj9wKxb)
-- Possible Solution #1 (use docker): As installing packages from the repositories and configuring them is proving to be a burden, installing them through docker and configuring them there may be a better option.
-- Possible Solution #2 (use another distro): Ubuntu and indirectly debian are proving themselves to be unreliable and burdensome for automation.
-Rocky Linux might be the better option.

 ## Developer Experience Issues

 - The methods on the ``droplets`` attribute of pydo.Client instances do not show up in pycharm.